Modeling Human Driving Behavior through Generative Adversarial Imitation Learning: Introduction

 \section{Introduction}

-Sequential decision making problems are generally formulated using Markov decision processes (MDPs).
-In order to solve an MDP, a cost function must be specified; however, the cost function may be unknown and difficult to articulate for many problems.
-In such circumstances, imitation learning, also known as learning from demonstration, is a promising approach~\cite{argall2009survey,schaal1999imitation}.
-Imitation learning uses expert demonstrations to learn a policy that behaves similarly to the expert with respect to performance on the unknown cost function.
+Autonomous vehicles have the potential to bring a wide range of benefits in safety, efficiency and access equality.
+However, comprehensive safety validation is necessary for automated driving systems before their release.
+Due to their low risk, evaluation time, and cost compared to real-world driving tests, simulations will play a key role in the acceptance of automated driving systems.
+For such simulations to provide accurate estimates of system performance, they will require representative models of human driver behavior.
+Further, autonomous vehicles also need robust models of human driving behavior for planning under uncertainty.

-The supervised learning approach to imitation learning, behavioral cloning (BC), learns a policy by minimizing a loss function over the set of demonstrations with respect to the policy \cite{pomerleau1989alvinn}.
-Behavioral cloning trains the policy on the distribution of states encountered by the expert.
-During testing, however, the policy acts within the environment for long time horizons, and small errors in the learned policy or stochasticity in the environment can cause the agent to encounter a different distribution of states from what it observed during training.
-This problem, referred to as covariate shift, generally results in the policy making increasingly large errors from which it cannot recover \cite{ross2010efficient,ross2011reduction}.
-Behavioral cloning can be effective when a large number of demonstrations are available, but in many environments it is not possible to obtain sufficient quantities of data.
+Human behavior is responsible for generating the vehicle trajectories that we can observe.
+The properties of these trajectories as observed in real life should be accurately represented by our models.
+However, modeling human driving behavior is challenging for multiple reasons.
+First, human behavior is stochastic, i.e., it is inconsistent across settings and different instants even with all other factors equal.
+Addressing this inherent stochasticity of human behavior is one of the fundamental challenges in human-robot interaction (HRI).
+Second, human behavior is multimodal.
+Even when the broader intent is known, there are multiple actions that a human driver may take.
+Third, human behavior is influenced by latent factors such as intent and unobserved traits.
+Fourth, human behavior is governed by high-dimensional states and nonlinearities in the dynamics.

-There are two primary approaches for addressing the covariate shift problem.
-First, if an expert and environment are available at training time, we can use Dataset Aggregation (DAgger)~\cite{ross2011reduction}.
-In this paper, we do not assume access to an expert.
-A second class of methods learn a replacement for the cost function that generalizes to unobserved states, allowing the policy to learn from interaction with the environment, and thereby encountering the same distribution of states observed at test time.
-Inverse reinforcement learning \cite{ng2000algorithms} and apprenticeship learning \cite{abbeel2004apprenticeship,syed2008game,ho2016model} are examples of this second approach.
-In this paper, we adopt a specific definition for apprenticeship learning following that of \citet{ho2016model}.
+In this paper, we view driving as a sequential decision making problem under uncertainty, and model it as a Markov Decision Process (MDP).
+In order to solve an MDP, a cost function must be specified; however, the cost function is unknown and difficult for driving.
+Without access to a cost function, imitation learning, also known as learning from demonstration, is a promising approach.
+Imitation learning uses expert demonstrations to learn a policy that performs similarly to the expert on the unknown cost function.